nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     4. Other incorrect status commands to try: `status 1 j`, `status x o` (where x is larger than the list size)<br>
        Expected: Similar to previous.

-2. Deleting an internship while internships are being filtered.
+2. Updating status of an internship while internships are being filtered.

    1. Prerequisites: Filter the internship list using either `findc`, `findp` or `findt` command.
 Multiple internships in the list.